ninjasphere/sphere-factory-reset/factory-package/src/tree/README.md

 03-SDCARD
 ---------
 This process performs a factory reset of the device using recovery media read from a USB key.
 This process requires a working SOM that has been provisioned with a boot loader and recovery operating system as produced by the '01-SOM' process described above.
 At the end of the process, the sphere's SDCARD will be formatted with a copy of the runtime operating system and all firmware will have been flashed.

+On factory images without zigbee radio's installed, the file:

+	factory-reset-packages/sphere-disable-zigbee_1.0~trustyspheramid-2_armhf.deb

+should be present on the USB during the 03-SDCARD phase of the flashing.
+All parts of the test process relating to the testing of the Zigbee radio will be disabled.

 Setup Steps
 -----------